juraj-hrivnak/PakkuDesktop/README.md

 </div>

 > [!NOTE]
-> This project is currently under active development.
+> This project is currently heavily under work in progress.

 ## About

 Pakku Desktop is the modern modpack manager for Minecraft modpack developers and enthusiasts.

 Build, customise, and manage your modpacks in a modern, intuitive interface.
 Powered by the Pakku backend, Pakku Desktop brings fast, reliable, and visual modpack development to everyone.

 ## Why use Pakku Desktop?